xiaolanli902/M2_recipes_analysis/README.md

 |                     |            | Positive   | 25%      | 23%      |
 | Neural Network      | Negative   | Negative   | 45%      | 7%       |
 |                     |            | Positive   | 20%      | 28%      |

+**Unsupervised Learning**
+For unsupervised learning, we used clustering and topic modeling methods to discover properties of the dataset.

+***Clustering***
+For clustering, we utilized different methods to vectorize the natural language text of recipes and reviews then used Kmeans clustering to cluster the vectors.
+We vectorized the data using Sentence Transformers, Word2Vec, and TF-IDF.

+***Topic Modeling***
+For topic modeling, we used Latent Dirichlet Analysis (LDA) and Singular Value Decomposition (SVD) for Latent Semantic Indexing (LSI).